dinkelburg/diversdesk/diversdesk/src/content/blog/en/post-7.md

 - **Customer Dissatisfaction:** Modern customers expect convenience.
 Without streamlined systems, you risk losing them to tech-savvy competitors.

 ## How to Overcome Resistance to Change

-If you or your team are hesitant to adopt new systems like Diversdesk, here are strategies to make the transition smoother: <br />
+If you or your team are hesitant to adopt new systems like Diversdesk, here are strategies to make the transition smoother:
-- **1. Focus on the Benefits**
+- **1. Focus on the Benefits** <br />
-Clearly outline how the change will improve daily operations.
+    - Clearly outline how the change will improve daily operations.
 For example:
-- **Time Savings:** Automated scheduling and payment processing reduce repetitive tasks.
+        + **Time Savings:** Automated scheduling and payment processing reduce repetitive tasks.
         - **Improved Accuracy:** Fewer errors in bookings and invoicing.
         - **Better Customer Experience:** Faster responses and seamless booking processes attract more divers.

 - **2. Start Small and Scale Gradually** <br />
 You don’t have to overhaul your entire operation overnight.
 Begin with one feature, such as online bookings or automated reminders, and expand as you gain confidence.